Efficient Human-in-the-Loop Active Learning: A Novel Framework for Data Labeling in AI Systems: Introduction

-In certain research domains, datasets may contain multiple labels, as discussed in \cite{herrera2016multilabel}.
-This paper focuses on the scenarios where each data point has exactly one label.
-The paper introduces a method to construct a probabilistic model using information gathered from various questions, including both full and partial information.
-The logistic and neural network models are considered.
-Additionally, the paper proposes a novel uncertainty-based active learning method using entropy, which automatically selects both the question and the data to be queried.
-Alongside the active learning criterion, a heuristic data-driven exploration and exploitation frame is proposed.
-The frame can be embedded cleverly in a large number of active learning algorithms.
-The basic idea of the frame is to automatically remove data that are likely to contain redundant information based on distance before each active learning iteration.
-Traditional metrics like the Euclidean or Mahalanobis metric may not adequately capture distances, particularly when dealing with highly non-linear and high dimensional data, such as image data.
-Furthermore, these two distance metrics are unsupervised.
-To address this, we introduce a model-guided distance metric within the frame which can accommodate a broad class of models.
-This model-guided distance metric updates whenever the model is revised.
+To address these challenges, we propose a new active learning framework whose novelty lies in the design for efficient human-in-the-loop learning.
+The paper first introduces a method to construct a probabilistic model using information gathered from various questions, including both full and partial information.
+Additionally, the paper proposes an uncertainty-based active learning framework using information gain.
+Unlike traditional methods that rely solely on full label queries, our framework introduces a flexible query system that supports a diverse set of questions, including full label queries and more efficient binary questions.
+These new questions not only reduce annotation cost, but also enhance efficiency by allowing information from multiple data points to be gathered simultaneously.
+The framework also automatically selects both the question and the data to be queried.
+In parallel, a data-driven exploration and exploitation framework is proposed.
+The framework can be embedded in a large number of active learning algorithms.
+The core idea of the framework is to automatically filter out data points likely to contain redundant information, based on their model-guided distances, before each active learning iteration.
+This distance metric is supervised and well-suited for high-dimensional data such as images.
+The exploration and exploitation framework is also leveraged to extend our method to a batch active learning setting, which is often much more efficient \citep{hoi2006batch,sener2017active,zhdanov2019diverse,ash2019deep}.